Barbiturates Side Effects: Short-Term, Long-Term, and Addiction Treatment

-At high doses or in overdose situations, barbiturates can result in coma, significant brain and other organ damage, or death due to respiratory suppression.
+At high doses or in overdose situations, barbiturate use can result in coma, significant brain and other organ damage, or death due to respiratory suppression.

-- Breathing difficulties that become chronic, increasing one’s risk of developing bronchitis and pneumonia.
+- Breathing difficulties that become chronic, increasing a person’s risk of developing bronchitis and pneumonia.

 - Loss of control over bodily movements, including twitching and/or problems with motor coordination.

 - Irregular menses.

 - Cardiac issues.

 - Potential liver and kidney problems.

 - The development of physical dependence.

 Chronic misuse or abuse of barbiturates also increases the risk of developing an addiction, which is characterized by problematic and maladaptive substance use despite negative consequences.

 Physical drug dependence develops over time with consistent barbiturate use.
 Physical dependence often arises in parallel with both tolerance (the need to use a higher dose of a drug to achieve the same effects that were once achieved at lower doses) and withdrawal (a series of negative psychological and physical symptoms that occur when levels of a drug in the system rapidly decrease2,4).